Friduric/kattis-cli/README.md

 fashion.
 Meaning you can look at the first accepted submission to a problem and compare this against the deadline.

+The repo also has a calculate_points script that downloads the accepted data and compares it with the rules in 'rules.json'.
+It counts the points you have for UPG1 and LAB1 respectively but it doesn't include sessions.
+Running it will give you a summary of how many points you have towards UPG1 and LAB1, minus the points you (should) have from sessions.

 Also to be clear: I am not affiliated with Kattis in any way.
 I am a student at Linköping University that is employed as an assistant in the course TDDD95 and have decided to extend the kattis-cli, primarily